-These switches have the least actuation force in the Cherry MX line.
+Cherry MX Red switches have the least actuation force in the Cherry MX line.
 They don’t have that much tactile feedback because the key is linear.
 It goes straight up and down.
-Because of the less actuation force and small actuation distance you will not feel tired after long hours of gaming.
+You will not feel tired after hours of gaming because of less actuation force and small actuation distance.

-Razor Green Switch is tactile and clicky.
+Razer Green Switch is tactile and clicky.
 It offers a long actuation distance and an average actuation force of 50cN.
-They are used in many gaming keyboards.
+The switches are used for many gaming keyboards.

-The Razor yellow switch has the shortest actuation point at only 1.2mm.
-It is linear in that it does not have tactile feedback and it is silent.
+The Razer Yellow Switch has the shortest actuation point at only 1.2mm.
+It is linear in that it does not have tactile feedback and remains silent.
 These switches are normally used in fast-paced gaming.

 Kailh and Romer-G Switches

 Kailh has similar switches to Cherry MX switches.
-Their red is a linear switch, and the brown is a tactile switch while the blue is a tactile, clicky switch.
+The red version is a linear switch, and the brown is a tactile switch.
+Meanwhile, blue is a tactile and clicky switch.

 Romer-G is a tactile switch seen in some Logitech mechanical keyboards.
 It is weighted like the Cherry MX Red at 45cN.

-This feature is important more so for gamers.
-You can go with a keyboard that offers single color backlighting or RGB lighting where you can allocate a color to every key for faster mastery.
+Key backlighting is mostly important to gamers.
+Gamers have the option between investing in a single color backlighting keyboard or RGB lighting.
+RGB lighting allows you to allocate a color to every key for ultimate keyboard mastery.